Md-Harun-Or-Rashid/Md-Harun-Or-Rashid/README.md

 - There is always a portion of my free time for exploring and learning new technologies.
 - I believe in continuous learning and learning technologies nourish my mind.

-## 🎯 Goal
-- Getting an entry-level/internship/junior developer Job to exercise my knowledge, challenge me through a new problem, and, foremost teach me something new.

 ## **I have been working with the following tools and technologies**.

 ## **Front-end technologies:**